Nazaninazar/sql-challenge/README.md

 #### Data Engineering

 * Used the information I have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+Remembered to specify data types, primary keys, foreign keys, and other constraints.

 * Imported each CSV file into the corresponding SQL table.